Enable JavaScript to ensure website accessibility

 At the Floyd Law Firm, we stand ready to assist you with the challenges of reporting a claim of medical malpractice or pharmaceutical negligence.
 Any harm done to oneself or a loved one is a most difficult situation for the victim and for their family and friends.
 It is a time of sadness, frustration, and even anger.

-If you, or someone you care about, has been injured or died due to medication prescribed erroneously by a medical provider or improperly filled by a pharmacy – contact us to talk to an attorney with experience regarding medical malpractice, tort law, personal injury, or wrongful death cases.
+If you, or someone you care about, has been injured or died due to medication prescribed erroneously by a medical provider or improperly filled by a pharmacy – contact us to talk to an attorney with experience regarding medical malpractice, personal injury, or wrongful death cases.
 Devoted to helping the families of victims and those who have suffered serious personal injury, we will take the time to get to know you and your family while guiding you through the legal process.

 Related Posts